Sencpc/React-project/Backend/README.md

 Automated WhatsApp reminders are sent 3 days before a confirmed booking.

-Configure the following environment variables in your `.env` file to enable the integration:
+Configure the following environment variables in your `Backend/.env` file to enable the integration:

 - `TWILIO_ACCOUNT_SID` – Twilio account SID with WhatsApp access.
 - `TWILIO_AUTH_TOKEN` – Twilio auth token.